-Gold Honor Roll: Students must have all A's and/or 4's in all subjects.
-Silver Honor Roll: Students must have A's/B's and/or 4's/3's in all subjects.
+Gold Honor Roll: Students must have all A's in all subjects.
+Silver Honor Roll: Students must have A's or B's in all subjects.

 Students may also receive the President's Education Award.
 Students must be on the Gold honor roll all four quarters.
 Honor Roll achievements will be celebrated at the end of each quarter in an assembly and the President's Education Award is presented to students who earned it during the 4th quarter assembly.